PTAB

 4. Key Claim Construction Positions

-• "Central-Entity" and "External-Entity": Petitioner argued for adopting the explicit definitions provided in the ’432 patent's specification.
-The specification defines a "Central-Entity" as a party holding the user's data (e.g., a bank) that generates the SecureCode, and an "External-Entity" as a party offering goods or services (e.g., a merchant).
+• "Central-Entity" and "External-Entity": Petitioner argued these terms should be construed according to their explicit definitions provided in the ’432 patent specification.
+A "Central-Entity" is defined as a party holding the user's information and generating the SecureCode (e.g., a bank), while an "External-Entity" is a party offering goods or services (e.g., a merchant).

-• "First Central-Entity Computer" and "Second Central-Entity Computer": Petitioner asserted that under the Broadest Reasonable Interpretation, these terms should be construed to encompass components on a single server.
-This construction is based on dependent claims 11 and 36, which explicitly recite that the first and second central-entity computers "are the same."
+• "First Central-Entity Computer" and "Second Central-Entity Computer": Petitioner contended that under the broadest reasonable interpretation, these two "computers" could be the same physical or logical device.
+This position was based on the express language of dependent claims 11 and 36, which recite that the "first central-entity computer and said second central-entity computer are the same."

 5. Key Technical Contentions (Beyond Claim Construction)

-7. Relief Requested
+6. Relief Requested

-• Petitioner requested institution of a Covered Business Method (CBM) patent review and cancellation of claims 1-55 of the ’432 patent as unpatentable.
+• Petitioner requested institution of a Covered Business Method patent review and cancellation of claims 1-55 of the ’432 patent as unpatentable.